Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to implementing an accordion feature in the code and deepening my understanding by learning through the "5 Questions" method.
 This structured approach helped me grasp the significance of the feature and how to apply it effectively.

+## Day 29 - 2024-10-07

+1. **Module summary and code consolidation**: Today, I focused on reviewing and consolidating all the key concepts from the current module.
+This helped reinforce the knowledge I’ve gained and ensured a solid understanding of the new features and functionality implemented in the code.

+2. **Class `Product`**: I revisited how the `Product` class is structured and how it serves as a blueprint for creating new product instances in the project.
+Understanding how to effectively use classes to organize code was a major takeaway from this module.

+3. **Constructor**: I reviewed how the `constructor` method initializes the product instances with specific properties.
+This foundational step ensures that each product has its own unique values and behaviors when it's created.

+4. **renderInMenu()**: I revisited the `renderInMenu()` method, which is responsible for rendering the product on the page within the menu.
+This method dynamically generates the necessary HTML and inserts the product into the appropriate location in the DOM.

+5. **initAccordion()**: Finally, I consolidated my understanding of the `initAccordion()` method, which adds the accordion functionality to the products.
+This feature allows users to toggle product details, enhancing the interactivity of the project.

+**Summary**: Today was dedicated to reviewing and reinforcing the entire module, focusing on the key components such as the `Product` class, `constructor`, `renderInMenu()`, and `initAccordion()`.
+This review ensured that the newly learned concepts and functionality are solidified and well understood.

 ...

 ## Key Learning Areas 🔐